 Heart's Ann and Nancy Wilson have long been intertwined with the Pacific Northwest music scene.

-30 Years Ago: The Beatles’ First CDs Arrive in Stores
+The Day the Beatles’ First CDs Arrived in Stores

 A year-long campaign to issue the Beatles' records on compact disc began when their first four British albums were re-released on Feb.
 26, 1987.